j2abro/blockchain-addresses/my-ether-wallet/README.md

 ## Parsing ether-wallet
  - Run parse_ether_wallet.py to generate the final address list for ether wallet
- - A new CSV file address_list_etherWallet.csv is generated containing the addresses which conforms to the defined db schema
+ - A new CSV file address_list.csv is generated containing the addresses which conforms to the defined db schema

 ### References